franko/gsl-shell/doc/source/randist.rst

 inverse cumulative distribution functions, sometimes referred to as quantile functions.
 The cumulative distribution functions and their inverses are computed separately for the upper and lower tails of the distribution, allowing full accuracy to be retained for small results.
+See the chapter :ref:`cdf-section` for more details.

 .. _rnd_gaussian:

 .. function:: gaussian(r [, sigma])

-     This function returns a Gaussian random variate, with mean zero and standard deviation SIGMA.
+     This function returns a Gaussian random variate, with mean zero and standard deviation 'sigma'.
 The probability distribution for Gaussian random variates is,

      .. math::